 What we stand for

-What tempts people to evade taxes, even if they already have a lot of money?
+What tempts people to evade taxes, even though they already have a lot of money?

-How can a football stadium be evacuated quickly in an emergency?
+How can a football stadium be evacuated quickly enough in an emergency?

 How do cultures and societies change in the context of rapidly progressing globalization and increasingly complex networks?

 How do social inequalities and unequal educational opportunities arise and multiply in our society – in formal and informal education?

 These are just a few questions that our scholars and scientists ask themselves every day and to which their research seeks answers.